 Sift the flour and baking powder into the egg mixture, and stir until combined with a rubber spatula.

-Pour the lemon filling on top of the slightly cooled shortbread crust.
+Pour the lemon layer on top of the slightly cooled shortbread crust.

 Bake for 25-30 minutes, or until the center isn’t jiggly.
 We want the bars to hold their shape, so keep an eye on them as you bake ‘em.
 If you leave them in too long, they can overbake, and that’s not a good thing.

-Cool the lemon bars until they are almost at room temperature, then lift them out of the pan with the parchment paper.
-Sprinkle with powdered sugar and slice into bars with a sharp knife.
+Cool the lemon bars until they are at room temperature, then lift them out of the pan with the parchment paper.
+Dust with powdered sugar and slice into bars with a sharp knife.

 Erin’s Easy Entertaining Tips

-Lemon Bars are a staple at Southern get-togethers, and you’ll find ‘em at baby showers, bridal showers and the like.
+Lemon Bars are a staple at Southern get-togethers, and you’ll find ‘em at baby showers, bridal showers, etc.

-However, these Easy Lemon Bars are really excellent for any time, and they’re great for sharing because this dessert bar recipe makes more than a few servings.
+However, these Easy Lemon Bars are really excellent for any occasion.
+They’re great for sharing because this dessert bar recipe makes more than a few servings.

 Here are a few ideas to making this lemon dessert for a crowd:

 - Make ‘em a day ahead of time.
-You read that right.
-Don’t stress yourself out, and bake these in advance.
-When they’ve completely cooled, slice and store in the fridge until it’s time to serve, then sprinkle them with a little extra powdered sugar.
+Once they’ve cooled, slice and store in the fridge.
+When it’s time to serve, dust with a little extra powdered sugar.

-- If you’re stressing about squeezing lemons (or don’t have the tools to do that), purchase cold press lemon juice from the refrigerated section of the grocery.
-Ours is set up next to the pre-sliced fruit, and it’s a major timesaver.
+- If you’re stressing about squeezing lemons (or don’t have the tools), purchase cold pressed lemon juice.
+It will be in the refrigerated section of the grocery near pre-sliced fruit.
+It’s a major timesaver.

 - Slice them into bite-sized pieces.
-A full-sized lemon bar can become messy with the powdered sugar topping, and if people are dressed up, do them (and yourself!) a favor by cutting the lemon bars into bite-sized pieces.
-Not only can guests pop one into their mouth without the mess, but your pan of lemon bars will be divided into more bites for everyone!
+A full-sized lemon bar can be messy, so slices the bars into bite-sized pieces to prevent messiness.
+Not only can guests enjoy one without a mess, but you’ll have more bites for everyone!

 Frequently Asked Questions

-Lemon Bars are a great recipe to make if you’ve got a lot of lemons on hand.
+Lemon Bars are a great recipe if you’ve got a lot of lemons on hand.
 While you won’t use all of them, you’ll definitely make a dent!

 You can serve them slightly warm and gooey or cold or room temperature.
-I’m a fan of the cooler variety of lemon bar because they’re great for a hot day, but you do you.
+I’m a fan of the cooler variety of lemon bar, but you do you.

 You get about 3 tablespoons of juice per lemon, on average.
-You would have 6 tablespoons of lemon juice from 2 lemons, which is a little more than 1/3 cup of lemon juice.
+So two lemons would yield about 6 tablespoons of lemon juice, which is a little more than 1/3 cup.